gentjankolicaj/wonderland/docs/secretkey_manual.md

 # secret-key ui

-- This manual describes how use secret-key ui.
+- This manual describes how to use secret-key ui.

 <ol>
 <li>